data center topology

 Ethernet 6-byte MAC addressing is flat.

-In tandem with IP, Ethernet forms the basis of data center networking.
+Ethernet forms the basis of data center networking in tandem with IP.
 Since its inception 40 years ago, Ethernet frames have been transmitted over various physical media, even barbed wire.
 Ethernet 6-byte MAC addressing is flat; the manufacturer typically assigns the address without considering its location.

-Ethernet-switched networks have no explicit routing protocols to spread readability about the flat addresses of the server’s NICs.
-Instead, flooding and address learning is used to create forwarding table entries.
+Ethernet-switched networks do not have explicit routing protocols to ensure readability about the flat addresses of the server’s NICs.
+Instead, flooding and address learning are used to create forwarding table entries.

 IP addressing is a hierarchy.